 Eliminate Moisture

 Like other pests, stink bugs need moisture to survive.
-Eliminating any build-up of water can help deter stink bugs from staying in your home.
+Eliminating a build-up of water can help deter stink bugs from staying in your home.
 Make sure you don’t have any leaky pipes that need repaired.
 Keep your gutters clean to avoid moisture build-up.
 You can also use a dehumidifier in areas of your home, like basements, where moisture can be present.

 Properly Store Food